minosworld/dfp/README.md

 # Direct Future Prediction Agent for MINOS

-This repository contains code based on the paper "Learning to Act by Predicting the Future" by Alexey Dosovitskiy and Vladlen Koltun for use in the MINOS simulator.
+This repository contains code based on the paper [Learning to Act by Predicting the Future](https://github.com/IntelVCL/DirectFuturePrediction) by Alexey Dosovitskiy and Vladlen Koltun, adapted for use with the MINOS simulator.

 ## Installing